 I could not believe that this had happened.
 If I went outside to look for her I would not be able to come back inside without waiting in the long line again if I could not find her outside.
 I began to panic and probably should have asked a clerk to page her over the loudspeaker but of course I never thought of that.
 After what was probably only minutes, but felt like an hour I spotted her and pushed my way through the people.
 The cart full of gloves had been devoured and I proudly showed Jen that I scored us each a pair of gloves.

 Luck Outcome: I found Jen

 All in all I think things turned out in our favor for this trip but it was certainly stressful at times.
-Especially loosing Jen.
+Especially getting separated from Jen.
 I was not sure how I would have broken that news to her parents.
 Luckily I didn’t have to!